SEA COVID-19: Unmask productivity in procurement performance like never before

 While keeping in mind your areas of focus, the next step is to map out a strategy that suits your needs.
 Talk to key stakeholders, including those that will be impacted by the changes to get a sense of how the flow of work will materialize.

-Developing key capabilities to ensure the plan of action can be implemented and can take off is also essential to success.
+Developing key capabilities to ensure that the plan of action can be implemented and can take off is also essential to success.
 Read on to know more about how to go about digitizing your procurement organization.

 Prepare for teething issues